-Because pump installations are seldom identical, this manual cannot possibly provide detailed instructions and precautions for each specific application.
-Therefore, it is the owner/installer's responsibility to ensure that applications not addressed in this manual are performed only after establishing that neither operator safety nor pump integrity are compromised by the installation.
+This manual will alert personnel to known procedures which require special attention, to those which could damage equipment, and to those which could be dangerous to personnel.
+However, this manual cannot possibly anticipate and provide detailed instructions and precautions for every situation that might occur during maintenance of the unit.
+Therefore, it is the responsibility of the owner/maintenance personnel to ensure that only safe, established maintenance procedures are used, and that any procedures not addressed in this manual are performed only after establishing that neither personal safety nor pump integrity are compromised by such practices.

 The engine used in this pump is not standard.
-It has been modified for use in handling gasoline and other petroleum products in a well ventilated, non-flammable atmosphere free of combustible hazards.
+It has been modified for use in handling gasoline and other petroleum products in a well-ventilated, non-flammable atmosphere free of combustible hazards.
 It cannot be further modified without affecting performance and safety factors.
 The shield and spark arresting modifications must be inspected and maintained regularly while the unit is in use.
 Refer to the manual accompanying the engine before attempting to start the engine.